Arch-Lover/wiggly/README.md

 # Wiggly

 Wiggly is a GNOME Extention for those who lose their mouse frequently.
 Wiggly magnifies your cursor when the mouse is moved rapidly.
+This is fork of wiggle as it was no longer maintained/updated.

 ## Installation